jborichevskiy/up-and-to-the-right/content/books.md

 Skygods: The Fall of Pan Am | Robert Gandt
 Space Barons, The | Christian Davenport
 On the Move: A Life | Oliver Sacks
+Fear and Loathing in Las Vegas | Hunter S. Thompson